 If Comfort Radiant Heating is capable of such work at the time of this writing, it is reasonable to assume that other companies will eventually be able to follow suit.
 Until that time, however, it will be wise for the general public to assume – unless proven otherwise by the company with which one is dealing – that retrofitting and compatibility issues may still arise.

-How Much Do Heated Driveways Cost (Both Up-Front and Operating Costs)?
+How Much Do Heated Driveways Cost Up-Front?

-- Whether the heated driveway can be tied into your home’s heating system, or must stand on its own.
+- Whether the heated driveway can be tied into your home’s heating system, or must stand on its own

-- What type of control scheme do you want -- a manual or an automated system?
+- What type of control scheme do you want, a manual or an automated system?
 The latter are more expensive, and the cost goes up the more sophisticated they get.

 - The cost of materials varies from area to area, as it does for almost any construction project.